 The Austin Jazz Workshop is a unique project that brings professional jazz musicians directly into public school classrooms.
-Since incorporation as a nonprofit in 1994, the group has received rave reviews from educators, administrators, and kids across central Texas.
+Since incorporating as a nonprofit in 1994, the group has received rave reviews from educators, administrators, and kids across central Texas.
 The AJW visits over 120 campuses each year.

 Arts involvement is a wonderful motivator encouraging children to stay committed and excel in school.
 The AJW’s primary mission is to remind students that music is fun, and something they can participate in.